-To examine the properties of the cells and their nuclei, we select in each tissue a number of regions of interest from the original 20×-magnified images (with a pixel size of $0.31 \mu m$), in order to avoid the effects of defects and domes on glass.
+To examine the properties of the cells and their nuclei, we select, in each tissue, a number of regions of interest from the original 20×-magnified images (with a pixel size of 0.31 μ m), in order to avoid the effects of defects and domes on glass.
 All regions were collected in the homeostatic state, far enough from the external compartments.
-On glass we sampled 35 regions of interest (areas between 14000-78000 μ m2) providing 2575 cells for morphological analysis.
-On 5 kPa in total 9095 cells were analyzed from 24 regions (28000-128000 μm^2).
-On 11 kPa PA gels we have 5244 cells from 27 regions $(28000 \text{ and } 128000 \ \mu \text{m}^2)$.
-All morphological measures were obtained using a previously described procedure [34, 40], from the Set-based Voronoi Tessellation (SVT).
-Due to the balance of forces, this tessellation is particularly suitable for analyzing the homeostatic states, as the error in determining all morphological measures is between 5% and 8%, depending on the cell size in comparison to pictures of β -catenin stained tissues.
-A more in-depth description of the precision of this method for the densities discussed in this paper can be found in Tab.
-2. Pictures illustrating the quality of the tessellation with respect to the β -catenin stained pictures can be found in Fig. 9.
+On glass, we sampled 35 regions of interest (areas between 14 000 and 78 000 μ m2) providing 2575 cells for morphological analysis.
+On 5 kPa, in total 9095 cells were analyzed from 24 regions (28000-128000 μ m2).
+On 11 kPa PA gels, we have 5244 cells from 27 regions (28000 and $128\,000\,\mu\text{m}^2$).
+All morphological measures were obtained using a previously described procedure [34,40], from the SVT.
+Because of the balance of forces, this tessellation is particularly suitable for analyzing the homeostatic states, as the error in determining all morphological measures is between 5% and 8%, depending on the cell size in comparison to pictures of β -catenin stained tissues.
+A more in-depth description of the precision of this method for the densities discussed in this paper can be found in Table II.